Sage-ERP-X3/sample-x3-ws-php-webportal/README.md

 ## Objectives

+### Objective 1 - branch Github - master

-From a single portal php how can we use the X3 SOAP web service sales orders for reading and writing into Sage X3 ?
+From a single portal php how can we use the **X3 SOAP web service** sales orders for reading and writing into Sage X3 ?

+### Objective 2 - branch Github - ws-graphql

+The objective of this portal is to show an example outside of Sage X3 which uses **X3 SOAP web services** and **GraphQL api**.

 ## Documentation ENG